arch-noob/m2a/README.md

+# !!!
+PROOF OF CONCEPT SOFTWARE !!!
+# !!!
+USE FOR YOUR OWN RISK !!!

 # m2a
-Mail to Apprise Message Relay
+Mail to [Apprise](https://github.com/caronc/apprise) Message Relay

 ## Installation